Intersections

 Asian American History, Shared through Graphic Novels | UW College of Arts & Sciences (washington.edu) American Ethnic Studies students announced prequel and sequel to In A Yellow Tone, a fictional graphic novel based on family stories of the World War II era.
 Students plan to complete the next novella by Spring 2023.
 The book is available at the UW Libraries and will… Read more

 I want to open this new schoolyear with all of you in the spirit and ethos of hope, not so much to only mean that we should keep on being optimistic about our future, but really, to keep on proactively transforming our lives, given all the challenges and successes we’ve been experiencing.
 Being confident about where we’re headed is not something I would discourage.
-But being intentional about changing our lives for the better, even if we’re unsure about how to do it, is twice as good… Read more
+But being intentional about changing our lives for the better, even if we’re unsure about how to do it, is… Read more

 Since 2016, the National Minority Quality Forum (NMQF) has selected 40 minority health leaders under the age of 40 who have been leading the charge to better patient outcomes and build sustainable healthy communities.
 These leaders are clinicians, patient advocates, researchers and policy makers.
-Despite the unexpected trials in health care during the past couple of years, these 40 leaders persevered in strengthening their communities and reducing health… Read more
+Despite the unexpected trials in health care during the past couple of years, these 40 leaders persevered in strengthening their communities and reducing… Read more

 The mission of SAR Press encompasses not only publishing research at the forefront of anthropology and Southwest and Native studies, but also providing resources to our past, present, and future scholars, as well as any scholar looking for more information about the publishing process.
 Their blog series is comprised of interviews with diverse scholars including first-generation scholars and those from marginalized… Read more